bronzehedwick/chrisdeluca/content/article/security-vs-privacy-on-the-internet.md

 that payout can be immense.
 This gives both legitimate, legally-operating corporations as well as criminals the same powerful incentive: collect as much of your data as possible.

+## Is data collection always a bad thing?

+No, not necessarily, but it depends on your comfort level.
+Criminal activity is obviously always a bad thing, but you may be okay with certain uses of your private information by corporations or others.
+Ultimately, if you choose to share information, that should be a *your* choice.

 ## Can my security and privacy be improved?